Sheng1994/UNOSAT-Building-Footprint/README.md

 ```shell
 infer_tot.sh
 ```
-We can get the corresponding output geojson file on the Output directory
+We can get the corresponding output geojson file on the Output directly

 ## Thanks to the three open source code